-Kos Donev begins his 27th season atop the Florida Atlantic men's soccer program just two wins away from win number 200.
+Kos Donev begins his 29th season atop the Florida Atlantic men's soccer program, surpassing 200 wins in the 2013-14 season.

 In 2007, Donev had arguably his best year as a coach, leading the Owls to a 6-0-1 Atlantic Soccer Conference mark and the program's second regular season and first tournament title.